 Don't Forget the Garbage

 Always keep a clean campsite.
 Throw away all trash and keep it gathered away from your tent in a location out of reach of any of the local critters or pests.
-Also make sure to hang your food in a bag to keep bears or other animals away.
+Also, make sure to hang your food in a bag to keep bears or other animals away.

 Pick a Campsite With Some Shade

 It's nice to have a shady spot to relax in during the heat of the day or while hanging out at the campsite.
 If you're camping at a place with not much foliage cover (a beach or a meadow, for example), you may want to consider packing a lightweight pop-up tent to block the sunshine.
-A comfy foldable lawn chair and cooler never hurts, either.
+A comfy foldable lawn chair and cooler never hurt, either.